FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

     -   no other website offers a chance to look at "Student Projects" or some of the actual "Hiring Partners" for the bootcamp, which is pretty neat!
-    -   also has student reviews and the technologies you’ll learn at the bootcamp
+    -   also has student reviews and the technologies you'll learn at the bootcamp
 -   very minimal design
     -   no clutter, much love